mjpolifka/satisfactory-tools/readme.md

     - It would be nice if it could follow me from page to page
         - It could be a menu item that's closed when I get to a new page
     - Need to remember how much of a resource I have available, or how many items are coming down this conveyor
+        - A way to save what's coming down various conveyors and how many are being produced upstream would be very helpful, but maybe beyond the scope
 - I need a "byproduct" field for Ingredient and to show it on the view
     - Would be sick if I could choose from the various ways to dispose of it and it would build the factory out
 - I think we're big enough for a search box now
     - Perhaps a drop-down to select the building to filter
+    - Ctrl+F does a decent job tho
-- When starting NMS-Tools I realized I'm not handling any user-generated data, never doing any CRUDs.
+- I realized I'm not handling any user-generated data, never doing any CRUDs.
     - Can/should I get rid of the db entirely?
     - The db gives me tools to handle the relationships for recipes though
     - Which has me wondering if my analysis for building and ingredient counts can be simplified by using the db